-(f) Where a third party seeks to participate in an Arbitration already pending under these Rules or where a Party to an Arbitration under these Rules seeks to compel a third party to participate in a pending Arbitration, the Arbitrator shall determine such request, taking into account all circumstances the Arbitrator deems relevant and applicable.
+(f) Where a third party seeks to participate in an Arbitration already pending under these Rules or where a Party to an Arbitration under these Rules seeks to compel a third party to participate in a pending Arbitration, the Arbitrator shall determine such request, taking into account all circumstances he or she deems relevant and applicable.

 Rule 7.
-Number of Arbitrators and Appointment of Chairperson
+Number and Neutrality of Arbitrators; Appointment and Authority of Chairperson

 - (a) The Arbitration shall be conducted by one neutral Arbitrator appointed by JAMS unless all Parties have agreed otherwise.
 In these Rules, the term "Arbitrator" shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration. - (b) Where the Parties have agreed that each Party is to name one Arbitrator, the Claimant shall name its Arbitrator and provide contact information and curriculum vitae at the time of filing the Demand, and the Respondent shall name its Arbitrator with contact information and curriculum vitae within ten (10) days of the date of the Commencement Letter.
 Failure to name an Arbitrator within the time specified in this rule will confer the right to name the Arbitrator upon JAMS. - (c) In cases involving more than one Arbitrator the Parties shall agree within ten (10) days of Respondent naming its Arbitrator on, or in the absence of agreement JAMS shall promptly designate, the Chairperson of the Arbitration Panel.
-If the Parties and the Arbitrator agree, the Chairperson may, acting alone, decide discovery and procedural matters, including the conduct of hearings to receive documents and testimony of third parties who have been subpoenaed to produce documents. - (d) Where the Parties have agreed that each Party is to name one Arbitrator, the Arbitrators so named shall be neutral and independent of the appointing Party.
+If the Parties and the Arbitrator agree, the Chairperson may, acting alone, decide discovery and procedural matters, including the conduct of hearings to receive documents and testimony of third parties who have been subpoenaed to produce documents. - (d) Where the Parties have agreed that each Party is to name one Arbitrator, the Arbitrators so named shall be neutral and independent of the appointing Party unless the Parties have agreed that they shall be non-neutral.